AuScope/geomodel-2-3dweb/README.md

 Use the '-g' flag to generate COLLADA files

-### To convert GOCAD models for use in geomodelportal website
+### Converting GOCAD models for use in geomodelportal website

-The 'batch_proc.py' script (in the 'scripts' directory) is a simple batch script used to convert the GOCAD models for the website.
+[batch_proc.py](scripts/batch_proc.py) script is a simple batch script used to convert the GOCAD models for the website.

 ### TravisCI Status